HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

 ### Slack

-[HumanCellAtlas #ingestion-service](https://humancellatlas.slack.com/messages/ingestion-service) for all discussions on the Ingest Infrastructure
+[HumanCellAtlas #ingestion-service](https://humancellatlas.slack.com/messages/ingestion-service) for all discussions on the Ingestion Service

 [HumanCellAtlas #dcp-reuse](https://humancellatlas.slack.com/messages/dcp-reuse) if you are interested in using ingest, or other DCP components, in your own projects